spring-attic/spring-native/samples/multi-modules/README.md

-# Multi-Modules sample
+# Multi-Modules Buildpacks sample

-The goal of this sample is to document how applications can leverage the Spring Boot and AOT plugins in a multi-module setup.
+The goal of this sample is to document how applications can leverage the Spring Boot and AOT plugins in a multi-module setup with Buildpacks.

 This project contains two modules:

 * the "core" module is a library used by our application.